facebook

 How often should you mow your lawn in the spring?

-For a healthy lawn, you should mow your cool-season grasses at least once per week in the early spring (cool months like in April), and twice per week when the grass is more actively growing in the mid to late spring (warmer months like May-June).
+Aim for at least once per week in the early spring (cool months like in April) and twice per week when the grass is more actively growing in the mid to late spring (warmer months like May-June).
 Cool-season grasses grow very fast this time of year.
-The perfect outside and soil temperatures, coupled with feedings of nitrogen fertilizer will lead to fast growth.
+The perfect outside and soil temperatures, coupled with feedings of nitrogen fertilizer, will lead to fast growth.
 Gas up your mowers and get ready to mow!

 How often do should you mow your lawn in the summer?

-Cool-season lawns should mow about once every 10 days in the hot months of summer.
+You should mow your grass every 10 days in the summer months.
 Excessive heat and full sun can often cause lawns to go dormant.
 Those healthy, well-irrigated lawns will still see slower growth than cool temps in the spring and fall.

 How often should you mow your lawn in the fall?